JustRayCB/ULBTemplate/config.typ

     h(fil) // Different behaviour while indenting at start position of a line }

+// Use this funtion to create an unnumbered section #unnumbered[= Title] -> Level 1 heading unnumbered
 #let unnumbered(body) = {
   set heading(numbering: none)
   body